BE-Webdesign/wp-graphql-docs/getting_a_post.md

 ```

 ## Objects within objects, the true power of GraphQL
 One of the most compelling reasons to use WP GraphQL is that is exposes relationships among data easily.
 The name GraphQL stands for Graph Query Language.
 A graph in computer science is a particular type of data set.
 A graph marks the relations of nodes by something known as an edge.
+A node in WordPress might be a post, user, comment, or any singular resource.
+The post author field for

 ## Errors
 If you do not supply an argument to a field that requires one, WP GraphQL will handly return an error message explaining you need it.
 Let's look at what happens if we try to query for a post without the required id argument.